Street Tree Planting: Frequently Asked Questions

 - Holes are dug with excavator

 - BWB staff work with community partners and individuals to plant and water the trees.
 Join us!
 We welcome volunteers of all ages.
-Sign up to volunteer at a tree planting.
+Join us!
+Sign up to volunteer at a tree planting this season.
+Learn more about why we plant trees here.

 Who is responsible for caring for the trees?